scheidelg/deskbackup/pages/scripting_and_programming/hexdiff.md

     - Converting hexadecimal output to binary.

- - Tips on performing basic analysis on extracted content including:
+ - Tips on performing basic analysis of extracted content including:

     - Conversion of the extracted content to ASCII text or binary content.